-Segmentation (Wikipedia) is the process of dividing text into meaningful units.
-In most cases this meaningful unit is a sentence.
-This is why Soluling uses sentences as a default segments.
+Segmentation (Wikipedia) is the process of dividing the text into meaningful units.
+In most cases, this meaningful unit is a sentence.
+This is why Soluling can break sentences into segments.
 Segmentation uses segmentation rules to specify how text is spitted into segments.
 SRX (Wikipedia) standard is used to represent segmentation rules.
-There can be three kinds or rules:
+There can be three kinds of rules:

 Soluling has built-in segmentation rules.
-The rules support for most common languages and most common exception.
-These rules acts like a base for your rules.
+The rules support for most common languages and most common exceptions.
+These rules act like a base for your rules.
 You can add new ones on a product or source level.

-Soluling uses segmentation in the following situations: translation memory, text localization and subtitle localizaiton.
+Soluling uses segmentation in the following situations: translation memory, text localization, and subtitle localization.

-When you create a translation memory you specify if the memory should use segmentation.
-Default is to use segmentation.
-If segmentation is used then each text is first broken into segments and only then the segments are added into translation memory one by one.
-By using segmentation with translation memory makes you translation memory much more useable.
-By storing short segments instead of long text translation memory can find much better matches and this way helps you to reuse translations.
+When you create a translation memory, you specify if the memory should use segmentation.
+The default is to use segmentation.
+If segmentation is used, then each text is first broken into segments, and only then the segments are added into translation memory one by one.
+By using segmentation with translation, memory makes your translation memory much more useable.
+By storing short segments instead of long text, translation memory can find much better matches and this way helps you to reuse translations.

-If you localize plain text you have an option to read whole text as a single row or break the text into several segments and adding each segment into its own row.
-If you text is very show then either way is useable.
-However if you text is long having all in a single element could make translation difficult. in that case it is better to turn on segmentation.
+If you localize plain text, you have an option to read the whole text as a single row or break the text into several segments and adding each segment into its row.
+If your text is very short, either way is useable.
+However, if your text is long, having it all in a single element could make translation difficult.
+In that case, it is better to turn on segmentation.

 When localizing subtitle files, you have an option to use segmentation.